The Welsh Terrier is an easily recognized breed, sporting all the traits you’d associate with the spunky terrier family.

 Purebred terriers can suffer from specific genetic medical concerns, and AKC-vetted breeders can provide extra information regarding a puppy’s lineage.

-You can also go through the Welsh Terrier Club of America (WTCA) for additional information and tips for finding a Welsh Terrier puppy.
+You can also visit the Welsh Terrier Club of America (WTCA) for additional information and tips on finding a Welsh Terrier puppy.

 The WTCA has founded a rescue branch committed to re-homing Welsh Terriers.